Nitrokey/nitrokey-documentation/nethsm/nginx.rst

 You need to configure the engine section to include the pkcs11 engine in the ``dynamic_path`` property and the ``libnethsm_pkcs11.so`` module in the ``MODULE_PATH`` property.

-The engine can be installed on debian-based machines using
+The engine can be installed on Debian-based systems by executing the following command.

 .. tabs::
   .. tab:: Debian/Ubuntu